h3r0TOz3r0/Attack-Defend/war_plans.md

 		#make sure users cannot create own directories

 		#Examine CGI scripts (how others interact with web server)
+		-Consider CGI Scripts as separate from server and another thing to examine and secure

 		#Upgrade to latest version of appache